Enrollment Steps to Apply Now

 Students can register online through the myCCC portal, in-person at Registration and Enrollment Services, or at an identified computer kiosk.
 When registering, you are securing your spot in the courses you want to take in the upcoming semester.
 Payment arrangements are due at the time of registration.
-If you register and payment is not made, you may be dropped from your courses.
-If you intend to use financial aid to pay for courses, you must be awarded by CCC Financial Aid prior to registration.
-Go to Tuition and Fees for your payment options.
+Registration is not complete without payment arrangement.

 8 Payment & Parking

 Visit the Student Accounts desk at Lone Tree, Registration and Enrollment Services at 4th Street or Page or myCCC Portal to make payment and receive a parking permit.
 Successful payment arrangement by the payment deadline ensures your course enrollment so that courses are not removed for non-payment.
 Payment arrangement includes the no fee options of cash, check, debit card, or online e-check payment.
-Payment can be made online via credit however, a 2.75% convenience fee applies.
+Payment can be made online via credit, however, a 2.75% convenience fee applies.
 Payment arrangement also includes a financial aid award or enrollment in a payment plan.
 Payment plans can by logging into your myCCC account, click on Pay Your Bill, then click on “CASHNET – Pay Your Bill or Set-up a payment plan”, under Installment Payment Plans, click on enroll in the plan desired.

 9 Participate in New Student Orientation